stefanofa/awesome/TOPICS.md

 *   [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.

 *   [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
 Develop and test your cloud & Serverless apps offline

+*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
+Built with 💜 by the Trigger.dev team.

+*   [protofire/solhint](https://github.com/protofire/solhint) - Solhint is an open-source project to provide a linting utility for Solidity code.

 ## jetbrains